jonathan-valdivia/fantasy-draft-app/README.md

 ### to update the droplet

-1. Open the droplet console
+1. Open the droplet console and run the following commands

-Run

 ```
 $ cd /opt/fantasy-draft-app